 Warren is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Warren is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Warren who work in office and administrative support (13.33%), sales jobs (10.61%), and maintenance occupations (6.32%).
+There are especially a lot of people living in Warren who work in office and administrative support (11.66%), sales jobs (9.72%), and food service (9.60%).

 The most common language spoken in Warren is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Polish and Spanish.